evankielley/HowToBuildCDO/README.md

 ### Compilers

 Fortran 77 and 90/95 compilers are required for the installation of the GRIB API and hence, CDO.
 By default, these may not be installed so if you get no response from `which gfortran` and/or `which fort77`, install them by typing: `sudo apt-get install gfortran` and/or `sudo apt-get install fort77`; appropriately.
-You will also need the C compilers, gcc and g++.
+You will also need the C compilers: gcc and g++.

 ## Part 1 - Installing Prerequisite Libraries